 Face-to-face: 1 day course/ Online: 4 week course

 The effect of radio transmissions on health has been studied extensively, leading to international standards for network antennas and exposure limits for workers and the public.
 Despite the ever-growing body of scientific knowledge, many people continue to be concerned about electromagnetic fields (EMFs) and their impact on health.
 This course looks at the state of the science, standards for mobile technologies, regulatory compliance and public awareness and education.
-This course has is accredited by the UKTA.
+This course is accredited by the UKTA.

 Face-to-face: 1 day course/ Online: 4 week course